![]() |

 claims of Michael Behe)

-The next three sections (re: information analysis, fossil record, common descent) will have resources later, probably by the end of April 2009.
+The next three sections (re: information analysis, fossil record, common descent) will have resources later, maybe by mid-October 2010.
 Until then you can find lots of information (especially about fossils & descent) in the earlier section for Principles of Evolution.

 Information Analysis